 You can catch a bus (#780) from Launceston CBD to the Tamar Island Wetlands.

-Where to Stay Near Tamar Island Walk
+Where to Stay Near Tamar Wetlands

 Launceston Holiday Park is the closest accommodation to Tamar Island, with cabin, caravan, and campground options available.
 There are also plenty of hotels and caravan parks in Launceston and Riverside.

-Where to Eat Near Tamar Island Walk
+Where to Eat Near Tamar Wetlands

 Riverside Shopping Centre is a five-minute drive away, so you can stock up on picnic food beforehand.
 Banjo’s Bakery also has a variety of pies and sandwiches.